This is the first in a series of posts I’m planning to be doing on plyometrics.

 Why not?

-When people ask me if they should focus their plyometric workout on a specific area I always advise them that depending on what muscle group they use most, they need to focus on that area, thus sprinters and jumpers, who mostly use their lower body (even though they use their arms), will stick to doing primarily lower body plyometrics.
+When people ask me if they should focus their plyometric workout on a specific area, I always tell them that it depends on which muscle group they use the most.

-These are important factors when speaking about plyometrics, they determine how successful your jump training will be, especially when your vertical jump starts to peak and you’re trying to figure out new ways to increase it more.
+These are key aspects to consider when discussing plyometrics since they determine how successful your jump training will be, especially when your vertical jump starts peaking and you’re looking for new ways to raise it.

-This is a classic example of how the key to improving your vertical might hide in the smaller things, such as your arm movement that’s lacking, and if you fixed it, you’d be able to send more power to your vertical jump.
+This is a classic example of how the key to boosting your vertical may be hidden in the smaller things, such as your arm movement that’s lacking, which if fixed would allow you to transmit more power into your vertical jump.

 Summary

-When the ultimate goal is jumping higher, plyometrics are one of the best ways to do it, they’re amazingly effective in increasing your jump and they should be fitted into every vertical leap training routine you’ll do.
+When the ultimate goal is to jump higher, plyometrics are one of the best ways to do so.

-One program that combines plyometrics in a very sophisticated way would be Jacob Hiller’s program.
-The program does so by offering workout regimens that are specifically designated for vertical jumpers and high jumping.
+The program accomplishes this by providing workout routines that are specifically designed for vertical jumpers and high jumping.

 More Info